Skip to main content

 cac work # activate "work" environment

 When activated, the cac wrapper intercepts every claude invocation and applies the environment’s settings.
+New environments are automatically activated on creation — no separate activate step needed.

 Proxy is optional